-Cnet summarized the Kindle 2 as “an incremental improvement to the Kindle line — just as serious competition is ramping up in the e-book market”.
+Cnet summarized the device as “an incremental improvement to the Kindle line — just as serious competition is ramping up in the e-book market”.

-Top ten reviews summed up the Kindle with this: “It’s carefully designed to be the best at reading eBooks and, for now, it certainly is.
+Top ten reviews summed up the machine with this: “It’s carefully designed to be the best at reading eBooks and, for now, it certainly is.

 No other reader, except the larger Kindle DX, can compete with the content library, the interface, the battery life, the wireless connectivity, and the simplicity of the Kindle.”
 Other international websites, such as PC pro and Gizmodoo, complained about downloading fees for non-U.S. residents as the major downside for this device.

 Customers who rooted against the Kindle mainly judged its poor web-browsing capabilities (Jeremy Z. – “Mobile Read” forums) and about it not being a 100% internationally compatible (John Yunker – “Global by Design” blog).

 This translates into several issues, such as additional downloading fees outside the U.S., the lack of an international power adaptor, and the variety of books on international Amazon book stores.